-This position will provide ophthalmic patient care assistance to faculty, fellows and residents in the Retina division of Casey Eye Institute, providing ancillary screening and testing as necessary.
+This position provides ophthalmic patient care assistance to faculty, fellows and residents in the Retina division at Casey Eye Institute, providing ancillary screening and testing as necessary.

 Must be a qualified Ophthalmic Technician